Glossary of Non-Duality©

 Reincarnation: Non-Dualism does not use this term.
 Non-Dualism submits the Ego and the Soul are not Real, so there is nothing to Reincarnate.
 See: Death, Ego, Reality and Soul.

 Seeking: (Also: ‘Seeker’) An individual’s search for spiritual Truth, purpose, fulfillment and Awakening.
-Non-Dualism declares you already are what you Seek.
+“All seeking is actually the search for Happiness, which is your true essence.”
+(Rupert Spira) Non-Dualism declares you already are what you Seek.
 Like a person rushing about, anxiously searching for her glasses, which are propped up on her forehead.
 The process of Seeking can actually take one further from Truth, by reinforcing the Illusion of a Body/Mind Entity or a Seeker who needs Awakening.
 Therefore, Seeking can be a cause of Suffering.
 “The spiritual seeker is like a person immersed in water asking how to get wet.”
 (Jim Newman) Rather than Seeking, Non-Dualism advises ‘recognition,’ as in directly recognizing one’s True Nature, which has been right before us all the time in the form of the “I AM”.
 “The Enlightened person’s perception and behavior may be different, but the moment-to-moment experience is the same for the sage, as it is for the seeker.”
 (Robert Wolfe) See: Awakening, Ego, “I AM”, Meditation, Nescience and Truth.

 Self-Inquiry: (Also: ‘Atma-Vichara’ in Sanskrit) The process of spiritual growth whereby the individual directly investigates their own True Nature.
 This Direct Path includes questions that act as Pointers to aid spiritual seekers in their quest to remove Nescience and uncover their True Nature as one with God and all Creation.
 For example: “Who am I?”, “Who is asking the question?”, “What constitutes ‘me’?”, “Who is Seeking?”, “Who initiates my thoughts?”, “Who dies?” and “What reincarnates?”, etc. “There is no individual to practice, self-inquire or realize anything at all.
 The ‘cosmic joke’ is that you have been free all along – and were held in apparent bondage by an unquestioned belief.”
 (John Wheeler) See: Awakening, Direct Path, Pointer and Truth.